matchilling/com.matchilling.www/src/pages/article/2020-04-28-restful-pagination-in-spring-using-link-header/index.md

 Link: < uri-reference >; param1=value1; param2="value2"
 ```

 In our currency use case, we would like to let the API consumer know where to find the next and the last page on the server.
-An example header should look something like this:
+An example header, therefore, should look something like this:

 ```textfile
 Link: <http://localhost:8080/currency?page=2&size=25>; rel="next",<http://localhost:8080/currency?page=4&size=25>; rel="last"
 ```

+So let's take a look at how we can implement this header in our Spring application.

 ## Custom PaginatedResponseAdvice

-Fortunately, Spring provides us with the handy ResponseBodyAdvice interface, which allows us to manipulate the response before it's being sent to the client.
+Fortunately, Spring provides us with the handy [ResponseBodyAdvice interface](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/mvc/method/annotation/ResponseBodyAdvice.html), which allows us to customise the response after the execution of a controller method but before the body is written with an [HttpMessageConverter](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/http/converter/HttpMessageConverter.html), in our case by the new `PageSerializer`.

-We implement the ResponseAdvice interface by overriding the `supports` and `beforeBodyWrite` method which gives us access to the response body, the PageImpl instance in our case, and the ServerHttpResponse object to which we want to append our Link header.
+We implement the `ResponseBodyAdvice` interface by overriding the `supports` and `beforeBodyWrite` method which gives us access to the response body, the `PageImpl` instance in our case, and the `ServerHttpResponse` object to which we want to append our Link header.

 Let's start implementing the `supports` method: